enzo-project/enzo-e/parameters-file.rst

     <parameter-assignment> ::= <parameter-name> '=' <value> ';'

 Data types
 **********

 Parameters can be assigned different *values*, depending on the parameter name and the group the parameter belongs to.
-A parameter value is one of several different basic data types:

   ::